andyrichardson/graphql-http-vs-ws/README.md

 ### API Gateway

 It is assumed that API Gateway's handling of HTTP/WebSocket requests is distinct and the means in which integrations to serverless functions take place can vary.

+### Network performance

+Many factors of a network can influence performance of different connections/protocols.

+For testing purposes the [@sitespeed.io/throttle](https://github.com/sitespeedio/throttle) tool was used to simulate slower connections.